Food in Tanzania

 Beyond Ugali: The Food of Tanzania

 Those of you who are lucky enough to be sticking around after your climb will have the opportunity to explore Tanzanian cuisine a little more.
-Whilst the food on the trek is great, as the porters carry everything up the mountain with them as you trek you don’t necessarily get to sample a lot of local cuisine.
-When you return from your trek, why not try one of these iconic Tanzanian dishes.
+Whilst the food on the trek is great, as the porters carry all food up the mountain with them as you trek you don’t necessarily get to sample a lot of local cuisine.
+When you return from your challenge, why not try one of these iconic Tanzanian dishes.

 Ugali is a maize flour and water based carbohydrate - it’s essentially the consistency of mashed potato, but thicker.
 Whilst many foreign tourists aren’t huge fans, when it’s dipped in curry or enjoyed with Nyama Choma, it can be pretty delicious!